Hacking-and-Coffee/OSCAaaR/README.md

 cheaper solution than traditional PIV smart cards.

 ## Prior Work
-### We stand on the shoulders of Giants.
+#### We stand on the shoulders of Giants.
 This project is dependent on the work done by the GPG team, and the implementation of Pretty Good Privacy (PGP).
-The Free Software Foundation has also provided excellent documentation for these smart cardss, allowinng for us to work towards a streamlined system anyone can use.
+The Free Software Foundation has also provided excellent documentation for these smart cards, allowing for us to work towards a streamlined system anyone can use.

 ## License
 This project is under the MIT license, which can be found in the root of the repository.